MrGKanev/Coming-Soon-Page/README.md

-## AntiProxies-Coming-Soon
+## Coming Soon
-This is the coming soon page of AntiProxies.
-The
+This is the coming soon page i use on my project.
+You need a cool comming soon page?
+Just use it! :)

 ##To-Do List
 - [x] Make the rocket go flying